TheHutGroup/Horizon-Public-Docs/examples/checkout/index.md

 ---
 layout: default
-title: Checkout Handover
+title: Checkout
 parent: Examples & Concepts
-nav_order: 12
+nav_order: 7
 ---

-# Checkout Handover
+# Checkout

 Once the user is finished on the basket, the basket can be handed over the checkout to complete.
 To do this, the customer must be logged in otherwise you will be presented with an error.